Setting Your Pastor’s Salary Package

 - Housing allowance.

 - Medical and disability insurance.

 If a church doesn’t meet the criteria in full (the base salary plus the additional factors plus the benefits):

 - The pastor may pursue supplemental employment to achieve this compensation level.

 And this is only the minimum.
 The hope is that churches would exceed these guidelines for their pastor.

-Three pages give all of the information needed to set your pastor’s salary.
+Two pages give all of the information needed to set your pastor’s salary.